gubareve/anagrams/README.md

 # Anagram Finder

 This is a simple react app that finds anagrams in strings.
+You can test out the app [here](https://gubareve.github.io/anagrams/).

 ## Images